RolandoAndrade/general-simulation-framework/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-GSF is a framework for the implementation of simulation tools.
+GSF is a framework for the implementation of simulation tools, which offers the possibility of using and extending the same components to generate a wide variety of simulation projects.
-The development environment is built following an object-oriented paradigm using Python 3 as programming language.
-The inversion of control of the framework is partial, as it is desired that the user can choose when to call the utilities provided by the framework, taking control during the simulation, where the different processes belonging to the framework make the calls to the user's implementation of the abstract methods defined in the framework.
+Its use makes it possible to dispense with the knowledge of several simulation processes, save programming time and maintain a standard structure in the developed solutions.

 <!-- GETTING STARTED -->
 ## Getting Started